 Topic 1: Construction Summary

+Topic 2: Erosion and Sediment Control Plan Inspection Reporting

-Topic 2: Mitigation for Temporary Impacts Status
+Topic 3: Mitigation for Temporary Impacts Status

-Topic 3: Compensatory Mitigation for Permanent Impacts Status
+Topic 4: Compensatory Mitigation for Permanent Impacts Status

+Topic 5: Access Route Permanent Deactivation

 Annual Report Topic 1 - Construction Summary - Project progress and schedule including initial ground disturbance, site clearing and grubbing, road construction, site construction, and the implementation status of construction storm water best management practices (BMPs).
 If construction has not started, provide estimated start date and reasons for delay.

-Map showing general project progress.

 Summary of Conditional Notification and Report Type 7 (Part C below), if applicable.

+Updated project map showing locations where work has been completed or is ongoing.

+Photos as required by Regional Board staff.

+Annual Report Topic 2 – Erosion and Sediment Control Plan Inspection Reporting

+Summary of all Erosion and Sediment Control Plan Inspections performed during the reporting period, including both inspections where BMP failures were observed and inspections where no failures were observed.
+If one or more of the required inspections was not performed, dischargers must specify one of the reasons listed below:

+The site cannot be accessed without contributing to significant environmental effects;

+The site cannot be accessed without risking the safety of the monitor; or

+There was no storm that met the criteria occurred during the relevant time period;

+Summary of all corrective action taken to correct BMP failures identified during the inspections.

-Annual Report Topic 2 - Mitigation for Temporary Impacts Status
+Annual Report Topic 3 - Mitigation for Temporary Impacts Status

 Planned date of initiation and map showing locations of mitigation for temporary impacts to waters of the state and all upland areas of temporary disturbance which could result in a discharge to waters of the state.